mikeizbicki/cmc-csci143/week_06/README.md

     1. store data in `JSONB` columns

         1. `JSONB` stands for JSON + Binary formatted;
-        1. there is also a `JSON` column type, but it is strictly inferior and included only for historical reasons
+        1. There is also a `JSON` column type, but it is strictly inferior and included only for historical reasons
+        1. For the full history of Postgres JSON support, see <https://www.youtube.com/watch?v=tF3Lb2BvGpk>

+           (You may watch this video for your culture caveat task.)

+           Summary:
+           1. JSON support is the "killer feature" of MongoDB and many other NoSQL systems
+           1. For this reason, NoSQL became super popular around the 2010-2014 time frame
+           1. In 2014+ Postgres has strictly better JSON support
+           1. Postgres team led the standardization effort for getting JSON in ANSI SQL standard
+           1. No other RDBMS has good JSON support (MSSQL/MySQL/Sqlite have no support; Oracle has limited support)

+        > **NOTE:**
+        > `JSON` (in backticks) refers to a specific type implemented in the postgres system;
+        > JSON (no backticks) refers to the more abstract platonic JSON ideal without respect to any particular implementation.
+        > This subtle grammar point is an important shibboleth for programmer competence.

     1. access data using the operators
         1. `->'key'` returns the value of `'key'` as a `JSONB` type
         1. `->>'key'` returns the value of `'key'`, but resolves the type
         1. typical to chain them like `data->'key1'->'key2'->>'key3'`
+        1. `jsonb_array_elements` is like the `unnest` function, but for json arrays
         1. the `COALESCE` function is useful for providing default values
+        1. if you're confused about the type of a variable, use `pg_typeof`

     1. every row can have a different schema, just like every JSON object can have different keys;
         1. postgres can't do as many optimizations, so selects a bit slower and rows take up more disk space